Basics

 When to treat seed with fungicides

-• Not all seed treatments are equally effective against the different pathogens that cause seed and seedling diseases.
-In particular, the active ingredients mefenoxam or metalaxyl are effective against the water-mold pathogens Phytophthora and Pythium, while other active ingredients that are effective against the other fungal pathogens (see Table 1 below)..
+• It is critical that the correct fungicide treatment is used for effective disease control.
+In particular, the active ingredients mefenoxam or metalaxyl are effective against the water-mold pathogens Phytophthora and Pythium, but not against other fungal pathogens (see Table 1 below)..

 • For broad-spectrum control of different pathogens, some products are a combination of active ingredients.